 Big Four: Bowling pins 4-6-7-10 standing split is known as big four.
 It is also very hard to convert into spare.

-Conversion: This term is used to describe a spare i.e. 7-10 conversion.
+Conversion: This is one of the bowling terms which is used to describe a spare i.e. 7-10 conversion.

 Field Goal: It is the miss in which the ball sets two pins wide apart.